nashville-software-school/client-side-mastery/book-4-the-apprentice/chapters/REACT_BASICS.md

 export default Kennel
 ```

-Some of this looks familier, sort of.
+Some of this looks familiar, sort of.
 This is simply another way of building a JavaScript object (Kennel) that has a single property -- a method called render -- that returns an HTML representation of some (hard-coded) data.
 You've done all of that before.

 That stuff that looks like HTML?
 It's not.
 It's called [JSX](https://reactjs.org/docs/introducing-jsx.html), and it basically allows us to write JavaScript that looks like HTML in our code, so we can better visualize what the eventual rendered HTML structure will look like.